Posted by Karen

 October 8, 2020

-As the world struggles to cope with COVID-19, govt and businesses are increasingly making use of these advancements in bi to provide timely and accurate information to communities.
-It will be interesting to see what influence the COVID crisis has had on BI trends as the year proceeds.
+As the world struggles to cope with COVID-19, government and businesses are increasingly making use of these advancements in BI (business intelligence) to provide timely and accurate information to communities.

-2021 is just around the corner, and there have been plenty of advancements in BI.
-Here are 7 trends that we feel are having the most meaningful impact on the BI world in 2020.
+2021 is just around the corner, and there have been plenty of advancements in BI (business intelligence).
+Here are 7 trends that we believe have had the most meaningful impact on the BI world in 2020.

 Data Collection Grows Through NLP